 Online safety: Children are often more adept at using technology than the adults around them, but do not necessarily understand the risks posed by those who they 'meet' online.
-In many cases parents are not fully aware of the risks and it may be as important to inform with and empower parents and carers as it is to work with the children.
+In many cases parents are not fully aware of the risks and it may be as important to inform and empower parents and carers as it is to work with the children to keep them safe.